NFL Draft: How Can You Stream It? Will It Be On ESPN+? - The TV Answer Man!

 TV Answer Man, we don’t have cable or satellite.
 Do you know how you can stream the NFL Draft tonight?
 Is it on ESPN+? — Penny, Dayton, Ohio.

 Penny, tonight’s first round picks will be broadcast starting at 8 p.m.
 ET on the NFL Network, ABC and ESPN.
 On Friday, for rounds two and three at 8 p.m.
 ET, all three channels will also have it.
-But on Saturday, for rounds four through seven at noon ET, it will only be on ESPN and the NFL Network.
+On Saturday for rounds four through seven at noon ET, it will also be on ABC, ESPN and the NFL Network.

 Those are the traditional satellite and cable options, but what about streaming?
 Can you watch the NFL Draft online?